top of page

 #4 Portals

 Yes, portals are a great way to travel in time!
 It is a window to the past, present, or future, and usually, one can cross it without any trouble.
-Think of Rick’s plasma portals (no matter how taboo he thinks time-travel stuff is) or Dr. Strange’s magical ones.
+Think of Dr. Strange’s magical portals or Rick’s plasma ones (no matter how taboo he thinks time-travel stuff is).

 However, my recommendation for you today is the first short story in Ted Chiang’s second collection.
 The Merchant and the Alchemist’s Gate is fantastic!
 As are the other stories in Exhalation.